LongTallJodie/troutopia/README.md

 ### Installation

-* Place troutcave.php in your root directory, alongside comic.php and index.php.
+* Place troutopia.php in your root directory, alongside comic.php and index.php.
 * Edit the variables at the beginning of troutopia.php to reflect your own comic setup.
 I'd suggest keeping the default directory variables the same.
 * Place all your comic files (named precisely after YYYY-MM-DD dates) in the comics directory.
 * Place all your news files (named identically to the comic files) in the news directory.